 This gene encodes a protein that is involved in the activation of the ubiquitous transcription factor NF-kappaB.
 This protein is associated with the the histone deacetylase HDAC3 and with the Notch corepressor complex, and it thereby acts as a transcriptional repressor of Notch target genes.
 It is also required for alphabeta T cell development.
 A related pseudogene has been identified on chromosome X, while a related and intronless retrocopy, which has an intact CDS and may be functional, is located on chromosome 6. [provided by RefSeq, May 2010]

 GeneCards Summary for NKAP Gene

 NKAP (NFKB Activating Protein) is a Protein Coding gene.
-Among its related pathways are Notch Signaling Pathways.
-GO annotations related to this gene include chromatin binding and chromatin DNA binding.
+Diseases associated with NKAP include Intellectual Developmental Disorder, X-Linked, Syndromic, Hackmann-Di Donato Type and Fryns Syndrome.
+Among its related pathways are Notch Signaling Pathway (WikiPathways).
+Gene Ontology (GO) annotations related to this gene include chromatin DNA binding.
 An important paralog of this gene is NKAPL.

 Acts as a transcriptional repressor (PubMed:14550261, PubMed:19409814, PubMed:31587868).
 Plays a role as a transcriptional corepressor of the Notch-mediated signaling required for T-cell development (PubMed:19409814).
 Also involved in the TNF and IL-1 induced NF-kappa-B activation.
 Associates with chromatin at the Notch-regulated SKP2 promoter.